PhDP/c-cmake-gtest-gbench-starter/README.md

 A cross-platform C starter project with google test and google benchmark support.

-This project template is using git submodule to include Google Benchmark, so you need either to do

-    $ git clone --recursive git@github.com:PhDP/c-cmake-gtest-gbench-starter.git

-or

-    $ git clone git@github.com:PhDP/c-cmake-gtest-gbench-starter.git
-    $ cd c-cmake-gtest-gbench-starter
-    $ git submodule init
-    $ git submodule update

 The project will compile a static library named cproject_static and, optionally, a shared library named cproject.